marmelab/react-admin/docs/Upgrade.md

 ### `addLabel` Prop No Longer Considered For Show Labelling

-`<SimpleShowLayout>` and `<TabbedShowLayout>` used to look for an `addLabel` prop to decide whether they needed to add a label or not. this relied on `defaultProps`, which will soon be removed from React.
+`<SimpleShowLayout>` and `<TabbedShowLayout>` used to look for an `addLabel` prop to decide whether they needed to add a label or not.
+This relied on `defaultProps`, which will soon be removed from React.

 The Show layout components now render a label for their children as soon as they have a `source` or a `label` prop.
 If you don't want a field to have a label in the show view, pass the `label={false}` prop.